 An examination of historical trends, ideological issues, key personalities, and major events that have characterized the African American experience from the Reconstruction period to the present.
-This is a writing intensive course and also meets a diversity requirement.
+This is a writing intensive course and meets a diversity requirement.

-Prerequisite: ENGL 1301 and Offered: Spring/Every Two years
+Prerequisite: ENGL 1301 and Offered: Fall/Yearly